SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Scrum Team[ScrumTeam] in several ways, including:

 - Coaching the team members[ScrumTeam] in self-management[SelfManagement] and cross-functionality[CrossFunctional];[ScrumTeam,ScrumMaster,Serve]
-- Helping the Scrum Team[ScrumTeam] focus[ScrumValues,Focus] on creating high-value Increments[ScrumTeam,ScrumMaster,Serve][ScrumArtifacts] that meet the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone];
-- Causing the removal of impediments[Impediments,Risk] to the Scrum Team’s[ScrumTeam] progress; and,[ScrumTeam,ScrumMaster,Serve]
 - Ensuring that all Scrum events[ScrumEvents] take place and are positive, productive, and kept within the timebox[Timebox].[ScrumTeam,ScrumMaster,Serve]

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Product Owner[ScrumTeam,ProductOwner] in several ways, including: